sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 **Notes**:

 - This release adds a new container that runs database migrations (`migrator`) independently of the frontend container.
 Confirm the environment variables on this new container match your database settings.
+- **If performing a multiversion upgrade from an instance prior to this version see our [upgrading early versions documentation](./migrator/upgrading-early-versions.md#before-v3370)**

 ## v3.35 ➔ v3.36